 Math instructors will be focused on developing mathematical units that are backwards planned according to a centrally-developed scope and sequence based on the CCSS for that grade.
-This will allow RMS to focus on creating units that are focused on depth of instruction and conceptual instruction as well.
-RMS will utilize Singapore Math23 to support teachers' planning process.
+This will allow RSFM to focus on creating units that are focused on depth of instruction and conceptual instruction as well.
+See Appendix A-6 for sample Math unit plans.
+RSFM will utilize Singapore Math to support teachers' planning process.